GeoNet/help/data-access-changes/data-geonet.md

 # data.geonet.org.nz

 > [!IMPORTANT]
-> This is a planned change, not implemented yet.
+> This change will be implemented on **17 March 2026**.
 We recommend users to read carefully and implement the recommended change as soon as possible to ensure a smooth transition once service will be upgraded.

 ## data.geonet.org.nz transition
 The GeoNet data service at https://data.geonet.org.nz is undergoing a significant upgrade.